jameslovallo/ardi/README.md

 # Ardi

-**Welcome to the Weightless Web.** Ardi is a tiny (but fierce) web component framework, weighing just 1kb uncompressed.
+**Welcome to the Weightless Web.** Ardi is a tiny (but fierce) web component framework, weighing just 3kb compressed.

 ## Our Mission